Auto Car

 How to get the best deal no matter where you buy

-Regardless of where you intend to purchase your next car there are a few cardinal rules to keep in mind when it comes to driving off with the best deal possible.
+Regardless of where you intend to purchase your next car, remember these rules to nab the best deal possible.

-• Stick to your budget.
-Cost should be your top priority when shopping, take advantage of a car loan calculator to understand your expected monthly cost.
-Along with that consider the total cost of ownership — maintenance and insurance included.
+- Stick to your budget.
+Cost should be your top priority when shopping.
+Use a car loan calculator to understand your expected monthly cost.
+Also, consider the total cost of ownership — maintenance and insurance included.

-• Apply for loan prequalification.
-Look out for lenders that offer prequalification, this is a great way to lock in expected monthly payments and ensure you can afford your car before signing off.
+- Apply for loan preapproval.
+Look out for lenders that offer preapproval.
+This is a great way to lock in expected monthly payments and ensure you can afford your car.

-• Use car buying apps.
-Take advantage of available technology by using apps, on and off the dealer lot.
-These apps can enable you to compare vehicles and get real-time price estimates.
+- Use car buying apps.
+Using car buying apps, on and off the dealer lot, can enable you to compare vehicles and get real-time price estimates.